mistasse/modulom-panopticdeeplab/README.md

 - File an issue here
 - maxime (DOT) istasse (AT) (UCLouvain in lower case) (DOT) be

 ---
+# Here below is the original Panoptic-Deeplab README
+---

 # Panoptic-DeepLab (CVPR 2020)